-Join us as we celebrate thirty years as a firm and ten years in The Terry Thomas.
+In 2018 we celebrated thirty years as a firm and ten years in The Terry Thomas.
 As our collaborators, partners, friends and family, we wouldn’t have made here without you.
-Thank you for your support through the years; this party’s for you!
+Thank you for your support through the years!

-What makes this year particularly special is that ten years ago we launched a new era in one of the city’s most sustainable buildings with The Terry Thomas.
+What made 2018 particularly special is that ten years ago we launched a new era in one of the city’s most sustainable buildings with The Terry Thomas.
 We loudly and proudly declared our commitment to sustainable design.
 We opted for access to fresh air and daylight.
 We prioritized human comfort and energy reduction.
 And since the tenth anniversary of that commitment overlaps with our thirtieth year in business, we’re pretty darn excited.

 When it opened, The Terry Thomas was called a Learning Laboratory, and in that spirit, we’ve launched something we’ve never done before.
 A collaborative mind mash, an ideas charrette, a community brainstorm, a friendly in-staff competition.
 The goal is a dialogue about the future of this building, this site, and the potential it holds.